ronen-e/exercises/README.md

 1. RxJS based implementation.
 This follows the same guidelines as the Promise based implementation.

+   - This implementation "spits" out single objects each time
    - https://ronen-e.github.io/exercises/vehicle-table-rxjs.html

 1. Bar chart with vanilla javascript